 The first article discusses the importance of resilience and its relationship with success.
 Levels of resilience vary between individuals.
 Resilience can fluctuate over time in the same person, as I’m sure each one of us can attest, and can vary between different domains of your life.
 For example, you may bounce back quickly at work, but struggle in your personal life.
 The second article explores the biological analogy used by Hemingway, and looks to Nature for hints on improving our resilience.

 This article looks at some fascinating work done in social science laboratories over the last two decades, defining helplessness and coming up with strategies to avoid its negative consequences.
 Martin Seligman is a professor of Psychology at the University of Pennsylvania.
 He is well known to be one of the founders of the Positive Psychology movement.
 In collaboration with many global thought leaders, he spearheaded our current understanding of helplessness.

 Initially in animals, and subsequently in humans, Seligman and colleagues identified a state he termed “learned helplessness”.
 In this condition, the subject acts helplessly under duress.
 In early experiments, his laboratory dogs (that I’m sure he treated with great kindness) literally lay down in response to what they perceived to be overwhelming circumstances.
 You can see the close analogy to the pugilist that doesn’t get up from the canvas after a big punch, or to the way you feel at the end of a hard day that has tested your resilience.

-The danger in this situation is that children and young adults are at risk of extrapolating their helplessness to other situations.
-Some personalities, especially those with more pessimistic tendencies, are likely to allow this helplessness, which was specific to their grades, to extend into other functional domains.
+This situation is extremely dangerous, because children and young adults are at risk of extrapolating their helplessness to other situations.
+Some personalities, especially those with more pessimistic tendencies, are likely to allow this helplessness, which was specific to their school grades, to extend into other functional domains.
 They begin to feel that their actions are meaningless across a broad range of important issues.

 What does this mean for you?